leodonethat/leodonethat.github.io/_posts/2023-02-13-transforming_ethereum_data_with_dbt.md

 published: true
 ---

-In a previous post we saw how to [extract data from Ethereum using Airbyte]({% post_url 2023-01-22-using_airbyte_to_extract_data_from_ethereum %}).
+In a previous post we saw how to [extract data from Ethereum with Airbyte]({% post_url 2023-01-22-extracting_data_from_ethereum_with_airbyte %}).
 Once we have our raw data in a database, we can transform it to suit our needs.
 In this case, we will use [dbt](https://www.getdbt.com/) for these transformations:

 * [Getting started with dbt Core](https://docs.getdbt.com/docs/get-started/getting-started-dbt-core)
 * [Install dbt with Docker](https://docs.getdbt.com/docs/get-started/docker-install)